andreagalle/labcalaero-20/doc/tutorial/xflr5/airfoils.md

 ![alt text](screenshots/airfoil_16.png)

 If you would like to post-process these data - for example using `matlab` - [jump here](matlab.md) to have a brief survey on how to run the [`plot_airfoil_cp.m`](/xflr5-pp/airfoil/plot_airfoil_cp.m) matlab script here provided, for example.

+Once you define - at least - an airfoil you can design a finite wing, following the instructions within the [next section](wing.md).